best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

     ...
 ```

-Fixtures can also be useful for undoing any effects each test run might have on the global environment.
+Fixtures can also be useful for undoing any effects that each test run might have on the global environment.
 For example, they can remove test data which has been written to a temporary file or database.
-The example above shows how a fixture might be used to reset a test database between each test.
+The example above shows how you might use a fixture to reset a test database between each test.
-Here a test function scope is used, so the fixture is run separately for each test function that uses it.
+It uses a test function scope, so the fixture is run separately for each test function that uses it.
 The fixture performs a reset on the database after the database connection has been used by the test.

 For usage details see the documentation for packages that offer fixtures: